alexranaldi/CWSL_DIGI/README.md

 1. Open config.ini in your favorite text editor, such as notepad or Notepad++.
 2. Any line beginning with a # character is a comment and will be ignored by CWSL_DIGI.
 The file contains comments to guide the user in editing.
 3. Set the operator callsign and grid square.
-Most importantly, set the Operator Callsign, and Grid Square.
-a.
-Replace *MYCALL* with your callsign.
+    1. Replace *MYCALL* with your callsign.
-b.
-Replace *AB01xy* with your 6 character grid square.
+    2. Replace *AB01xy* with your 6 character grid square.
 4. Enable at least one decoder.
 It is suggested to start with a single decoder, and once working, enable additional decoders.
-a.
-Find the [decoders] section in the file.
+    1. Find the [decoders] section in the file.
-b.
-To enable a decoder, remove the # character at the beginning of the line.
+    2. To enable a decoder, remove the # character at the beginning of the line.
 For example, to enable 10m FT8:
 `
 # 10m
 #decoder=28180000 FT4